 RELATED: 100 Things to Do in NYC with Kids

-Hill Country Barbeque puts on an impressive turkey day meal.
+Hill Country Barbecue puts on an impressive turkey day meal.

 Want a little sweet tea with your turkey?
 For Southerners who miss home cooking or native New Yorkers who want something out of the ordinary, Hill Country pays tribute to the Lone Star State by smoking its barbecue low and slow over Texas post oak.
 This year's Texas Style Thanksgiving menu showcases pit-smoked turkey, signature barbecue, and all the traditional sides and desserts.
 The prix fixe menu is a reasonable $60 for adults and $25 for children, or you can order The Ranchers Feast, which is $225, serves eight to 10 guests, and includes turkey, gravy, cornbread, your choice of four sides, and a pie.
-Dinner is served from 11:30am to 7pm in both Manhattan and Brooklyn.
-A takeout menu is available; call for reservations.
+Dinner is served from 11:30am to 7pm; call for reservations or takeout.
 Take note, football will be shown all day!

 Jones Wood Foundry — Upper East Side

 Jones Wood Foundry, a “food-driven pub,” uses locally sourced ingredients to put an updated twist on British culinary tradition.
 On Thanksgiving, the chefs prepare a turkey dinner with trimmings, including chestnut, apple, and sage stuffing, glazed carrots, caramelized Brussels sprouts, sweet potato puree, roasted potatoes, and pumpkin pie.
 The prix fixe dinner is $65 per person, and kids under 8 can order from the children's Thanksgiving menu for $35.